tim-group/iterata/README.md

 You can provide a specific chunk size, for example `it.par(100)`.

-Note that only the following methods are implemented (so far) with parallel collections:
+Note that only the following Iterator methods are implemented (so far) to make use of parallel collections:

   * `#map`
   * `#flatMap`
   * `#filter`
+  * `#find`

 #### Grouped vs Ungrouped